wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.7.0 =
+* Added code to detect scenario where number of email recipients could potentially exceed the web server's ability to process it (PHP's max_input_vars setting).
+A warning is displayed to the user when this situation is detected.

 = Version 4.6.11 =
 * Fixed bug with excerpt - excerpt was not being extracted from post properly.
 * Added information to Dashboard widget to show status of filters which may affect Email Users.